LorexGitHub/rag-embedding-experiment/README.md

 # RAG Embedding Experiment

-Benchmark how different embedding models affect retrieval-augmented generation (RAG) output quality.
-Run locally with Docker Compose or deploy to a Hetzner CX23 cloud server.
+Benchmark how different embedding models affect retrieval-augmented generation (RAG) output quality. coming soon: add llm to output actual answers with the info run on cloud using terraform (hetzner)

 ### The Problem

 Different embedding models capture different semantic nuances.
-A query like *"A programming language named after a snake"* might retrieve different documents depending on whether you use MiniLM, BGE, GTE, Granite, Harrier, MPNet, Qwen3, or Jina.
+A query like _"A programming language named after a snake"_ might retrieve different documents depending on whether you use MiniLM, BGE, GTE, Granite, Harrier, MPNet, Qwen3, or Jina.
 Which model works best for your domain and dataset?

 ### The Solution